jacobmarks/QTop/README.md

 In QTop, `Code` is the base class for topological error correcting codes.
 From this, surface and color codes are derived as subclasses.
 In addition, this base class can easily be extended to 3D color codes, gauge color codes, and more exotic topological codes. `Code` contains all information about the data and measurement qudits, the dimension of each qudit, and the code depth, i.e. the smallest number of physical qubits that must present errors for there to be a logical error.
 In addition, `Code` stores the network connections on the primal and dual lattices.
 This becomes relevant later, because weightings in the decoding procedure are determined based on shortest path length on the dual lattice.

 Let's say we want to instantiate a kitaev surface code of code depth 11, and qudit dimension 3.
-The corresponding subclass of `Code` is `KSC`.
+The relevant subclass of `Code` is `KSC`.

 ```python
 code = KSC(depth = 11, dimension = 3)